PANGEA-HIV/PANGEA-Sequences/README.md

 # PANGEA 2 (Phylogenetics And Networks for Generalised Epidemics in Africa) HIV Sequencing project

-This page consists of uploaded [PANGEA](https://www.pangea-hiv.org/) consensus sequences sequenced in different research institutes in Africa for the referencing of publications.
+This repository consists of uploaded [PANGEA](https://www.pangea-hiv.org/) consensus sequences sequenced in different research institutes in Africa for the referencing of publications.
 Each fasta file and metadata tsv file corresponds to a institute in charged of sampling the sequences.
 A wholistic metadata file consisting of all sequence metadata is also available.
 Details of all contributors and sequence locations of the PANGEA sequences are shown below:

 #### Africa Health Research Institute [AHRI](https://www.ahri.org/) (South Africa)